as i am building this house

 The air between us was loud how unspoken things tend to be.
 Skin against hot stone.
 Then rain, sudden and generous, drawing steam from the ground, forming patterns, turning stones black and slick.

-We waded in past the drop off. blackness beneath dangling feet.
+We waded past the drop off. blackness beneath dangling feet.
 Faces inches apart.
 Rain stitched tiny rivers from brows to chin. drops of truth on eye lashes. invisible tiger sharks circling.

 there is something shocking about the grace of his being, the way he wears his imperfections like a chain. i feel at home in his gaze and lazy words and close my eyes while he goes on and wake up sunburnt somehow in the rain.